RICE In-Depth

 During the event, members are encouraged to create their own voice chats, streams, discussions, mini-events, etc.

-You may run any type of event you like during RICE - as long as it has something to do with the videos submitted, follows server rules, and you declare what type of discussion will occur.
+You may run any type of event you like during RICE - as long as it has something to do with the videos submitted, follows server rules, RICE Discussion rules, and has a description.

-Everyone has the ability to create threads and events using the Sesh bot.
-Scheduling events using Sesh will allow you to title and describe your event (which is required by the discussion rules) and give others the opportunity to receive private reminders before the event occurs through RSVPs.
+Everyone has the ability to create threads and /create events using the Sesh bot.
+This gives others the opportunity to receive private reminders before the event occurs through RSVPs.

-We require a statement about the type of event you are running for accessibility.
-Some people want to participate, but do not want to hear particular types of feedback.
+We require a description about the type of event you are running for accessibility.

 Some example statements are:

-Additionally, we have two voice channels during RICE - one with enforced "push to talk" and another which uses the standard "voice activity" so you may run your event in the channel with your preferred setup.
+Additionally, we have two voice channels during RICE - one with enforced "push to talk" and another which uses the standard "voice activity."
+This allows you to run your event in the channel with your preferred setup.

 What is push to talk?